open2c/coolpuppy/README.md

                         (default: 1.0)
   --rescale_size RESCALE_SIZE
-                        If --rescale, this is used to determine the final size of the pileup, i.e. it ill be size×size.
+                        If --rescale, this is used to determine the final size of the pileup, i.e. it will be size×size.
 Due to technical limitation in the current implementation,
+                        has to be an odd number (default: 99) --weight_name WEIGHT_NAME
+                        Name of the norm to use for getting balanced data (default: weight)
-                        has to be an odd number (default: 99) --n_proc N_PROC       Number of processes to use.
-Each process works on a separate chromosome, so might require quite a bit more memory, although the data are always stored as sparse
+  --n_proc N_PROC       Number of processes to use.
+Each process works on a
+                        separate chromosome, so might require quite a bit more memory, although the data are always stored as sparse